 The early symptoms of a diabetic foot include pain, discoloration, loss of sensation, poor balance, and a “pins and needles” feeling.

-As the disease advances, there is an ever-increasing risk of easy, soft-tissue wounds that frequently lead to nonhealing ulcers and infections.
+As the disease advances, there is an ever-increasing vulnerability to soft-tissue wounds that develop into nonhealing ulcers and infections.

-At worst, chronic infections like these can lead to gangrene and amputations.
-Concurrent to the soft tissue vulnerability is a very high rate of appearance of notably severe foot deformities such as hallux valgus, bunions, corns and calluses, and hammer toes.
+At their worst, chronic infections like these can lead to gangrene and amputations.
+Concurrent to the soft tissue vulnerability is a very high rate of notably severe foot deformities such as hallux valgus, bunions, corns and calluses, and hammer toes.

-The central issue is the progressive loss of oxygenation, which is necessary for tissues to heal.
+The central issue is the progressive loss of the oxygenation that is necessary for tissues to heal.